Hotmoka/hotmoka/tutorial/Takamaka.md

 Method `play()` is the heart of the contract.
 It is called by the accounts that play the game, hence is an `@Entry`.
-It is also annotated as `@Payable(PayableContract.class)` since players must bet money for taking part in the game, at least for the first two moves.
+It is also annotated as `@Payable(PayableContract.class)` since players must bet money for taking part in the game, at least for the first two moves, and receive money if they win.
 The first contract that plays is registered as `crossPlayer`.
 The second contract that plays is registered as `circlePlayer`.
 Subsequent moves must come, alternately, from `crossPlayer` and `circlePlayer`.
 The contract